 What is a Pronoun in English?

-Today we will be going to discuss what is a pronoun in English?
-And the definition, types, and examples of each pronoun.
+Today we will be going to discuss 8 types of pronouns including their definitions and examples.
 However, the pronoun is an important lesson in English grammar.
 As we know noun and pronoun are closely related to each other.
 If we continuously use a single noun for every sentence then those sentences don’t look pretty enough.
 For example :

 - Nishant is a student.